wolfenrain/bolt/docs/protocol.md

 - [Glenn Fiedler](https://gafferongames.com/)
 - [Unreal Networking Architecture](https://docs.unrealengine.com/udk/Three/NetworkingOverview.html)

+## Bindings

+By default Bolt does not know about what kind of underlying communication protocol you are using to transfer data, instead it expects that you, the developer, provide implementations of the `BoltBinding` class to both the `BoltServer` and the `BoltClient`.

+This allows Bolt to theoretically run on top of any communication protocol like UDP, TCP, WebSockets and whatever else allows for bi-directional communication.

+These bindings allow Bolt to be structured in such a way that a `BoltServer` can receive `n` amount of bindings and communicate with any client that connects with a corresponding client.
+In short this means that if a `BoltServer` has both a UDP and WebSockets binding attached it can receive data from a `BoltClient` that uses UDP and a `BoltClient` that uses WebSockets without needing any further setup from the developer.

 ## Connection between Client and Server

 TODO(wolfen): describe this in detail with graphs